 At the heart of dining at Takayama is the spirit of omotenashi, or wholehearted Japanese hospitality, graciously delivered in the elegant ambience of this exclusive kappo-style restaurant cocooned in the midst of Singapore’s Central Business District.

-Takayama’s main dining room features two counters for seven and five guests, respectively, as well as a booth that seats two and another that seats four.
-In addition, guests can enjoy the exclusivity of two private dining rooms, for six and eight guests, respectively.
+Takayama’s main dining room features two counters for six and five guests, respectively, as well as tables that seats two and four guests.
+In addition, guests can enjoy the exclusivity of two private dining rooms, for four and eight guests, respectively.

 Chef Taro Takayama is a native of Wakayama, near Osaka, home to extraordinary scenic beauty and some of Japan’s best ramen.
 His passion for Japanese cuisine took root here, and in the comforting taste of childhood dishes that is deeply etched in his memory.